tedgin/properties/README.md

    the :argv keyword parameter."
   (props/mk-properties example-properties :argv argv))

 (defn ->from-environ-and-properties
   "To override the environ extracted properties with values provided by another source other than the command line, pass the source into mk-properties as the :source keyword parameter.
-The source may be a map, a java.util/Properties object, or anything clojure.java.io/reader can parse into a map."
+The source may be a map, a java.util.Properties object, or anything clojure.java.io/reader can parse into a map."
   [src]
   (props/mk-properties example-properties :source src))

 (defn ->from-everywhere
   "Of course both the command line and another source may be used to override